GospelTrust/kairos-th-513/docs/content/_week-04/session-11.md

 b.
 In his letter to the Ephesians, Paul tells them to “speak[] to one another with psalms, hymns, and songs from the Spirit.
 Sing and make music from your heart to the Lord,. . .”
 (Eph.
 5:19), in order to be filled by the Holy Spirit.

 c.
 Luke points to prayer as being a key to being filled.
- Regarding the early believers in Jerusalem, he said, “After they prayed . . . they were all filled with the Holy Spirit and spoke the word of God boldly” (Acts 4:31).
+ Regarding the early believers in Jerusalem, he said, “After they prayed …they were all filled with the Holy Spirit and spoke the word of God boldly” (Acts 4:31).

  B. When the believer’s legal position (i.e., standing) is overemphasized